chris-gomes/steam-game-recommendations/README.md

 # Getting Started
 1. Clone this repo
-1. pip install the libraries in "requirements.txt"
+1. pip install the libraries in `requirements.txt`
-1. Download csv file from https://www.kaggle.com/tamber/steam-video-games/data to a data directory in the cloned repo
+1. Download csv file from https://www.kaggle.com/tamber/steam-video-games/data to a `data` directory in the cloned repo
 1. Run preprocessing.py to get the cleaned user information
 1. Use the existing notebooks or new ones to explore the cleaned data files in the data directory